xmtp/xmtp-flutter/README.md

 For a basic demonstration of the core concepts and capabilities of the `xmtp-flutter` client SDK, see the [Example app project](https://github.com/xmtp/xmtp-flutter/tree/main/example).

+> **Important**
+> This example app includes experimental caching functionality that has been found to degrade the performance of the example app.
+The cause of this performance issue is isolated to this caching functionality and the performance issue impacts the example app only.
+The `xmtp-flutter` client SDK itself is not the cause of and is not impacted by this performance issue.

 ## Reference docs

 See the [xmtp library](https://pub.dev/documentation/xmtp/latest/xmtp/Client-class.html) for the Flutter client SDK reference documentation.